• Services

 The St. Patrick’s Day Notice is an open invitation to think through the regulatory design (in terms of both architecture and policy choices) and to provide appropriate comments to the MSRB.
 A failure to comment may be seen as a kind of deference to the views of “Leprechauns” bearing shamrocks.
 The business law attorneys at Norris McLaughlin, P.A., are prepared to assist you in capturing your thoughts and concerns about the proposed Rule G-46 and to help you to craft your comments.

-If you have any questions about this post or any other related securities or general business law matters, please feel free to contact me at pdhutcheon@norris-law.com.
+If you have any questions about this post or any other related securities or general business law matters, please do not hesitate to contact the attorneys in our Business Law Group.

 Visit Profile